LorzAkshayyadav/EtherCAT-/README.md

 unsigned int off_operation_mode;

 ```
-## Step 7: create domain pdo enteries array for the parameters we are going to read and write
+## Step 7: Create domain pdo enteries array for the parameters we are going to read and write
 ```
 # Keep one thing in mind always put recieve parameters together and transmit parameter together
 const ec_pdo_entry_reg_t domain1_pdo_entries[] = {